iterative/dvc.org/content/docs/studio/get-started.md

    However, we strongly recommend using DVC to avail of all the features of Iterative Studio.

-4. Each project on the Projects dashboard displays some of the metrics from your Git repository (such as `avg_prec` and `roc_auc` in the following project).
+4. Each project on the Projects dashboard displays the metrics of the first three columns in your project (such as `avg_prec` and `roc_auc` in the following project).
+You can change which metrics are shown here by reordering columns in the project table.

    ![](https://static.iterative.ai/img/studio/project_card.png)